Emotional Design: In product design

 Emotional design has a crucial role in product design, extending beyond a product's functionality and into the realm of meaningful experiences that evoke emotions in users.
 By introducing emotional cues into the product design, designers can provide users with emotions that create trust, satisfaction, joy, or nostalgia - all of which have an influential way of impacting user perceptions, engagement, and loyalty towards products.
 Research has shown that when users have an emotional connection to their product, it can enhance how effectively a product is usable, desirable, aesthetically pleasing, and valuable over time.

-Enhancing Usability Through Emotional Design
+Emotional design is associated with shaping user experience through affective responses that may influence how users perceive and evaluate a product over time.
+These responses can be influenced by design elements such as visual appearance, color, and feedback, which may contribute to usability and perceived product quality.

+Enhancing usability through emotional design

 One prominent impact of emotional design in product development is to improve usability and self-efficacy.
 Buker et al. outline that when products are designed to evoke positive emotion, it can improve the overall confidence of users performing tasks successfully.
 Their research found that emotional product design can develop self-efficacy, which is the belief in one's own abilities to exercise behaviors successfully.
 Products designed with a straightforward interface and emotionally affirming approaches (positive messages reinforced through visuals) can lessen users' frustration and create motivation that leads to more engaging, confident product use.
 Each of these products' emotional support approaches, exhibit visual appeal, sounds, and tactile interaction or feedback can exhibit product approachability and user empowerment.

 Additionally, Buker et al. point out that emotional design works best in combination with usability-centered principles.
 Easy to use, provides clear feedback, and has aesthetic and pleasant elements; these attributes produce a feeling of competence and satisfaction in users.
 This loop of emotional usability experience might create a better immediate experience for a user, and build attachment and loyalty long term.